dqrobotics/dqrobotics.github.io/docs/installation/cpp.rst

 Linking
 =======
-The shared objects are installed at /usr/lib and will be found naturally by the linker.
+The shared objects are installed at /usr/lib and will be found naturally by the linker on Ubuntu.
 For example, using CMAKE,

 .. code-block:: cmake